Visit Dragør

 The many small, similar-looking homes reflect a time when most men worked at sea as captains or sailors, while many women earned a living weaving or bleaching textiles.
 You can still spot the town’s maritime roots in the “kikkenborge”—small rooftop lookouts often fitted with windows—used by families to watch for returning ships on the horizon.

-• Staying on the paths and streets—even when taking photos
+• Thank you for staying on paths and streets – also when taking photographs

-• Helping us care for our shared cultural heritage
+• Thank you for helping protect our shared cultural heritage

 Blegerstræde 18